6auki/Solana-tipjar/README.md

 **TipJar** is a decentralized tipping platform built on the Solana blockchain using the Anchor framework.
 It allows users to create personalized tip jars, receive SOL with optional messages, and manage tipping goals — all on-chain.
 This repository contains the core smart contract files (`lib.rs` and `state.rs`), and is the companion to the ["Write Your First Solana Project"](https://medium.com/...) article on Medium.

 > ⚠️ **Note:** This is *not* a full Anchor project.
 This repo includes only `lib.rs` and `state.rs`, which are meant to be integrated into your own Anchor setup.
->

 ---

 ### Example Use Case
   - Alice creates a Tip Jar for her Solana dev blog
   - Bob sends 0.5 SOL with a thank-you message
   - The tip is recorded on-chain; Alice sees the message and goal progress update

+---
+> If you are new to web3 you can check my [Medium Article]("") where I explain everythin in detail.

 ---

 ## Features
   - Create Personalized Tip Jars: Set descriptions, categories, and funding goals
   - Receive Tips in SOL: Accept donations in Solana's native token
   - Public or Anonymous Tips: Choose to reveal or hide the tipper’s identity
   - Attach Messages: Tippers can include personalized messages with their tips
   - Goal Tracking: Set fundraising goals and track progress
   - Efficient Tip History: Circular buffer keeps limited history without excessive storage costs
   - Owner Controls: Pause/resume tips, update details, withdraw funds
   - Security First: Proper authorization checks throughout

 ---